applaus/privacy-policy/README.md

 4. You must ensure that our status as the author of the material on the website and app is always acknowledged.

 5. You may not use material on our website and the app, or the website itself and the app, for commercial use without obtaining permission from us.
 Except as stated above, no part of this website and app may be reproduced or stored on any other website or included in any public or private search system or service without our prior written permission.
 All rights not expressly given in these terms are reserved.

+### Complaints over Receiving Unsolicited Marketing Material
+For complaints about unsolicited e-mails, the Consumer Ombudsman has created an electronic appeal.
+Complaints about email, text and MMS advertisements must be sent to (dansk@spamklage.dk).
+Received unsolicited commercial requests via other channels (fax, addressed letter or telephone) can be reported to Consumer Ombudsman@kfst.dk or Consumer Ombudsman, Carl Jacobsens Vej 35, 2500 Valby.
+For a detailed explanation of the appeal, refer to the Consumer Ombudsman's website www.forbrugerombudsmanden.dk.